-After you complete your dissertation, be sure to submit the final examination scheduling form to the Graduate School, so they are able to schedule your final examination.
+After you complete your dissertation, be sure to complete the final examination scheduling form online (Graduate School forms website), so they are able to schedule your final examination https://gradschool.wsu.edu/documents/2015/03/final-exam-scheduling-for-masters-and-doctoral.pdf.
 These guidelines and other forms you will need such as: Copyright Acknowledgement, Dissertation Agreement Form, and Survey of Earned Doctorates can be found at the graduate website on the Forms page.
 Coordinate with Kam Spelman in the Anthropology Office to reserve the conference room, a laptop and other materials you may need to defend.